openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `enter` expression to evaluate if the user presses return when in this input
 * `maxlength` maximum number of characters for this input.
 Will render the form invalid and display help text if exceeded.
 * `element_name` If this exists this is an Angular expression that is set to the 'name' attribute of the html element
 * `element_type` If this exists it sets the input 'type' on the html tag.
-For numeric fields set by the 'field' paramenter this will default to number.
+For numeric fields set by the 'field' parameter this will default to number.
 Otherwise it will just default to 'text'.

 #### Inputs with units